mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2014-04-21-drawing-faces.md

 A *cheat* I used in my early Paper portraits was to omit facial features by not drawing them.
 I'd spend my time adding detail to the background elements instead of a person's face just because they were easier for me.

-To paint in this style start by lightly sketching out the figure to act as a guide.
+To paint in this style, start by lightly sketching out the figure to act as your guide.
 To simplify things I'm going to *pull a face* out of a bland background.
 I've found that it is much easier to drop in a background first, because you don't have to be as precise.
 It also helps reduce hard edges or gaps in color that may appear around the face's edge.

 <figure>
 	<a href="{{ site.url }}/images/paper-53-faceless-sketch-lg.jpg">